herdisheida/JRPG/README.md

 ### Damage Types

-Moves can have different damage types, for example:
+Attack (actions) can have different damage types, for example:

 - Fire
 - Water
 - Physical
 - Magical

-Creatures can have resistances to these types.
+Creatures can have resistances to these types or be weak to them, which affects the damage they take.

-Example multipliers:

-- 0.5 → takes half damage (resistant)
-- 1.0 → normal damage
-- 1.5 → takes extra damage (weak)

 ### Damage Calculation